FernleafSystems/Shield-Security-for-WordPress/readme.txt

 **No other standalone WordPress security plugin** (including [Wordfence](https://shsec.io/shieldvswordfence), WP Cerber, Ninja Firewall, All-In-One Security) approaches security in this way.
 The 1st step in any good security system is Intrusion Detection/Prevention, the 2nd step is repair.
 Shield Security does both.

-Our mission is to block bad IPs and requests before they can do any damage.
-Shield Security will block all automated Comment SPAM, brute force logins, plugin-vulnerability exploitation, malware injection, vulnerability scanning, password stuffing, contact form spam, and so much more.
-If you're disappointed with the performance of your current security solution, give Shield Security a try - we promise that you won't be disappointed.

-**Use the power of the network**.
-ShieldNET is our new and exclusive network-based security intelligence platform that draws-in information from all around the globe to help Shield Security be smarter when assessing security threats and taking appropriate action.
-And with our new [CrowdSec Security Partnership](https://shsec.io/l5) you've got even more data to make smarter security decisions.

 #### Get the highest rated 5* Security Plugin for WordPress

 Per download, Shield Security [has the highest 5* rating](https://shsec.io/jl) in the WordPress plugin repository.

 ## Leave Behind the Security Marketing Hype and Scare Mongering

-Our Security solution isn't designed to scare you and make you feel unsafe.
-We'll never try to scare you.
+Our solution isn't designed to scare you and make you feel unsafe.

 ### 2 Key WordPress Security Strategies

 Shield Security uses 2 simple key strategies to protect your WordPress sites:

 1. Intrusion Prevention System - Detect Bots/Malicious IPs that will try to hack and invade your WordPress sites.
-1. Cure - Block Bad Bots and Repair Hacks
+1. Block & Recover - Block Bad Bots and Repair Hacks

 #### Key Security Strategy #1: Hacking Prevention